Oahu Dream Weddings Tips & Advice

 - Avoid any type of make-up that will cause face shine or shimmer.

 - If you have oily skin or think it's going to be hot, bring some corn silk or other powder with you to keep the shine down in photos.
+Actually, it's a good idea irrespective.

 Tanning and Sunburn: